deiss/fftocean/README.md

 I wrote the project in french, so you may not understand some directories names or file names.
 I'm working on the translation of the whole sourcecode.
+All the files in the directory Ocean are now translated, excepted the functions that belongs to other files.
+Translation still in progress.

 -----------------------------------------------------------------------------------